 Sarah Everitt has worked in higher education since 2006 and is currently the associate dean and director of financial aid at Gonzaga University.
 In addition to her role at Gonzaga, she has worked as a NASFAA Standards of Excellence peer reviewer since 2014 and is an active volunteer in the financial aid professional community.
 She loves the everyday challenges of higher education — especially leveraging technology to improve processes and service to students.
 Sarah is a Certified Financial Aid Administrator, and has earned seventeen NASFAA professional credentials, a Certificate in Foundational Leadership, and a master's degree in organizational leadership from Gonzaga.

 Helen Faith is the director of student financial aid at University of Wisconsin-Madison, and has worked in financial aid for 21 years.
 She has previously worked at Lane Community College, the University of Western States, Oregon Health and Science University, Portland State University, and the University of California, Santa Cruz.
 She has served as a past president of the Western Association of Student Financial Aid Administrators (WASFAA) and the Oregon Association of Student Financial Aid Administrators (OASFAA), and as the WASFAA representative on the NASFAA Board of Directors.
 Helen has participated in negotiated rulemaking with the U.S. Department of Education as an alternate non-federal negotiator on student loan issues and is an active member of the financial aid community as a presenter and policy advocate at the national, regional, and state levels.
 Helen holds a bachelor's degree in literature from the University of California, Santa Cruz and a master's degree in educational leadership and policy from Portland State University.
-Helen is currently serving as the first year representative-at-large on the NASFAA Board of Directors.
+Helen is currently serving as the national chair of the NASFAA Board of Directors.

 Amy is a financial aid professional with more than 18 years of experience in various positions that have provided opportunities to work with clock hours, modular programs, SE9Ws, BBAYs, SAYs, semesters, quarters, trimesters, standard, and non-standard terms at both proprietary and not-for-profit institutions.
 Her experience includes hiring, training, and motivating staff; audits and program reviews; remediation; policy review and goal development.
 She enjoys putting together the puzzle pieces of policy, compliance, and customer service to create processes that serve both the students and the school.
 Always looking for new opportunities for success, she seeks out challenges and new experiences as often as possible.
 Amy has a bachelor's degree classical studies from Dickinson College and an MBA from Purdue Global (Kaplan).